-A State significant development application is referred in full to the Independent Planning Commission only after it has been publicly exhibited and assessed by the NSW Department of Planning and Environment.
+A State significant development (SSD) application is referred in full to the Independent Planning Commission only after it has been publicly exhibited and assessed by the NSW Department of Planning, Industry and Environment.

 The Department provides the Commission a whole-of-government assessment report, which is published on the Department’s website and the Commission’s website.
 The Department’s report is not binding on the Commission’s decision.